bernhardangele/BU-adv-stats/Class3/Class3.md

 - Better ways (but still lowering power):
   - Holm-Bonferroni (same principle as Bonferroni, but better power)
   - Tukey's HSD (honestly significant differences)
-- Maybe we just want to know if there is a difference at all between these three means
+- Maybe we just want to know if there is a difference at all between any of these three means
   - One-way ANOVA